Observance Days Calendar

 Sustainable Entrepreneurship Day

 The day aims to promote the importance of sustainability in entrepreneurship.
-Sustainable entrepreneurship refers to the practice of creating businesses that not only generate profits but also consider social, environmental, and economic factors.
-The theme for the day focuses on “Ecosystems for Entrepreneurship”.
+Sustainable entrepreneurship refers to creating businesses that generate profits while considering social, environmental, and economic factors.
+The theme for 2024 is “Innovative, Inclusive, and Impactful,” highlighting the need for innovative solutions, inclusive practices, and impactful actions to foster a sustainable and equitable future for all.

 27 December The International Day of Epidemic Preparedness